Is laser vision correction covered by insurance?

 Does the surgery hurt?

 Most patients find the actual surgery fairly easy to go through without any real pain.
 Anesthetic eye drops are administered before the surgery begins.
+An oral sedative is available 30 minutes prior to the procedure to help you relax.
 Your doctor will walk you through the key steps of the procedure so you are aware of what is going on.
 Some patients may experience discomfort during the first 3-6 hours after the procedure.
 Patients describe the feeling as a lash in the eye or like having shampoo in their eye.
-An oral sedative is available 30 minutes prior to the procedure to help you relax.
+Most patients find it helpful to rest and take a nap after the procedure.

 What do I do next?

 Your next step is to learn whether you are a laser vision correction candidate.
 If you are located in the Kansas City or North Kansas City areas, then Moyes Eye Center may be able to help you.
 Call 816.746.9800 today to schedule your free LASIK consultation.
 We are committed to helping you make an informed decision.